 - Appointments will be for 10-16 consecutive weeks during the months of May-August.
 Factors such as class schedules, housing availability and facility schedules may be taken into consideration when determining appointment start and end dates.

 - Interns will be assigned to research projects and/or other technical activities under the guidance of a mentor.

-- An appointment involves a full-time commitment as defined by the assigned mentor (typically 40 hours per week) at the host facility with the HS-POWER participant in residence at the specified location.
+- An appointment involves a daily, on-site commitment as defined by the assigned mentor at the host facility with the HS-POWER participant in residence at the specified location.
 Virtual appointments may be available for some appointments.